-Quinn is now in his ninth year as the school’s Director of Athletics, taking over the job in July of 2006.
-As Director of Athletics, Quinn has overseen development of student life initiatives, as well as significant facilities projects including field renovations and the building of the squash center and field house.
+Quinn is now in his 10th year as the school’s Director of Athletics, taking over the job in July of 2006.
+As Director of Athletics, Quinn has overseen development of student life initiatives, as well as significant facilities projects including field renovations and the building of the squash center and Virtue Field House.
 He has also been involved with several local charities, volunteering time as well as fundraising.

 Quinn is a 1986 graduate of Middlebury College, where he was a member of the football team, captaining the squad his senior year.
 He began his coaching career at his alma mater, working with the lacrosse and football programs in the year following his graduation.
 After a year at Middlebury, Quinn moved on to Tufts University, where he was an assistant coach in lacrosse and football while earning his master’s degree in teaching.